vuejs/router/packages/docs/guide/essentials/passing-props.md

 The URL `/search?q=vue` would pass `{query: 'vue'}` as props to the `SearchUser` component.

 Try to keep the `props` function stateless, as it's only evaluated on route changes.
-Use a wrapper component if you need state to define the props, that way vue can react to state changes.
+Use a wrapper component if you need state to define the props, that way Vue can react to state changes.